Sports Coach Logo Sports Coach Training Principles Fitness Components

 Betty Barker explains why Yoga techniques like mindfulness and breath control have started making their way into professional sports.

-After winning three Olympic Gold medals and a Bronze for Beach Volleyball, it wouldn't be difficult to imagine that Kerri Walsh is looking at retirement.
-The 38-year old athlete, however, is currently in training for the Tokyo 2020 Games, where she hopes to bring back a Gold medal once more.
+After winning three Olympic Gold medals and a Bronze for Beach Volleyball, it wouldn't be challenging to imagine Kerri Walsh looking at retirement.
+The 38-year-old athlete, however, is currently in training for the Tokyo 2020 Games, hoping to return a Gold medal once more.

-Walsh believes that all work and no play makes Jill a frustrated girl and has commented more than once on the danger of burnout.
+Walsh believes that all work and no play make Jill a frustrated girl and has commented more than once on the danger of burnout.
 For Walsh, yoga has been a vast tool that allows her to attain balance, maintain endurance, relax and rejuvenate.
-Achieving this kind of greatness takes incredible focus and discipline, and maintaining this kind of regimen requires that Walsh take care of her body and mind.
+Achieving this kind of greatness takes incredible focus and discipline, and keeping this regimen requires that Walsh care for her body and mind.

-But individual athletes required converting: when Keith Mitchell, an All-Pro NFL linebacker, first found himself in a yoga studio, he was worried he'd made a grave mistake.
-He said the incense threw him, and he almost turned and made for the hills right there!
+But individual athletes required converting: When Keith Mitchell, an All-Pro NFL linebacker, first found himself in a yoga studio, he was worried he'd made a grave mistake.
+The incense threw him, and he almost turned and made for the hills right there!

 As Above, So Below

-In the sense that once something occurs on one level, it will generally appear on another, the world's attitude towards the value of yoga has changed in much the same way as that Keith Mitchell did.
-Yoga participation grew from 5.1 % to 9.5% in the years between 2002 and 2012, and we can expect a similar rise when the time for the next study comes around.
+In the sense that once something occurs on one level, it will generally appear on another, the world's attitude towards the value of yoga has changed in much the same way as Keith Mitchell did.
+Yoga participation grew from 5.1 % to 9.5% between 2002 and 2012, and we can expect a similar rise when the time for the following study comes around.
 Thanks to its adoption by the sports world, with athletes from LeBron James to Walsh Jennings beginning to incorporate it into their training regimens, it's a safe bet that yoga will become even more of a go-to than it already is.
 NBA, MLB, and NFL teams have started bringing in yoga instructors to complement their training staff, and not in response to a fad, but because the asanas, or postures, work.
 Suppose the punters who enjoy NZ betting are to be believed.
-In that case, these practices' improved performances are resulting in, which are evident in the returns the bettors are making on their favourite athletes as they play, speak for themselves.
+In that case, these practices' improved performances result, which is evident in the returns the bettors are making on their favourite athletes as they play, speaking for themselves.

 Why Yoga Works

-The movements made as participants move in and out of asanas, the focus on breath control, and the principles of mindfulness are all central to the practice of yoga, and these contribute to increased flexibility, improved balance, injury prevention, the ease of tension in the muscles, and a heightening of aerobic capacity.
+The movements made as participants move in and out of asanas, the focus on breath control, and the principles of mindfulness are all central to the practice of yoga.
+These contribute to increased flexibility, improved balance, injury prevention, ease of muscle tension, and a heightening of aerobic capacity.

 The Evidence to Support Yogic Claims

-There is mounting evidence that indicates that the deep stretches that yoga promotes, and the specific postures its practice is made up of, can seriously enhance athletic performance.
+There is mounting evidence that the deep stretches that yoga promotes and the specific postures its practice is made up of can seriously enhance athletic performance.
 A study published in 2016 revealed that college-level athletes who took part in a ten-week yoga programme remarkably improved balance and flexibility in the yoga crew compared to people who did not participate.

-A professor at the Cal State Fullerton's Centre for Sports Performance, Andy Galpin, has stated that yoga improves muscular endurance.
-He explained this hypothesis by using actual examples from those who practice it: Athlete A begins a yoga class and, initially, is unable to hold an asana for longer than ten seconds.
+A professor at Cal State Fullerton's Centre for Sports Performance, Andy Galpin, has stated that yoga improves muscular endurance.
+He explained this hypothesis by using actual examples from those who practice it: Athlete A begins a yoga class and, initially, cannot hold an asana for longer than ten seconds.
 However, the next time, Athlete A can hold it for 40 seconds.
-This shows that muscular endurance has been positively affected.
-He said that this kind of endurance could improve performance by helping players maintain the proper biomechanics for more extended periods during competitions, which gives them an edge over their opponents.
+It shows that muscular endurance has been positively affected.
+He said that this kind of endurance could improve performance by helping players maintain the proper biomechanics for extended periods during competitions, giving them an edge over their opponents.

-The work that yoga does in terms of injury prevention is evident in that a simple variation in exercise can significantly lower an athlete's chance of doing any damage.
-When players train, they generally work the same groups of muscles repeatedly, but shaking things up, like those hopping on the yoga train do, reduces the tread, so to speak, confirms Galpin.
+Yoga's work in injury prevention is evident in that a simple variation in exercise can significantly lower an athlete's chance of doing any damage.
+When players train, they generally work the same groups of muscles repeatedly, but shaking things up, as those hopping on the yoga train do, reduces the tread, confirming Galpin.

 It's Not Just Stretching